 When Investors Call for Climate Responsibility, How Do Mutual Funds Respond?

-In April 2018, the investment platform and financial advisor Morningstar introduced a new eco-label for mutual funds, the Low Carbon Designation (LCD).
-The unexpected release of this label induced responses by (1) investors and (2) mutual funds.
+This paper provides evidence that the release of climate-related information can contribute to a "greening" of financial flows.
+We exploit the introduction in April 2018 of an eco-label for mutual funds, the Low Carbon Designation (LCD), by the investment platform Morningstar.
+The release of this label induced responses by (1) investors and (2) mutual funds.
 First, investors flocked to funds labeled as Low Carbon.
-Through the end of 2018, such funds enjoyed a 3.1% increase in assets compared to otherwise similar funds.
-This effect was distinct from that of more generic sustainability ratings ("Globes"), and it reversed for funds that lost the label in August or November 2018.
-Second, managers of just-missing funds adjusted their holdings towards lower carbon risk and lower fossil fuel involvement, the two criteria used to assign the LCD.
-Both the rewards-for-LCD and the moving-towards LCD effects are stronger for European funds, retail funds, funds with weak financial performance, and low-sustainability funds.
-Overall, the findings suggest that financial intermediaries actively compete for flows driven by the increasing demand for climate-conscious investment products.
+Through the end of 2018, such funds enjoyed a 2% increase in assets compared to otherwise similar funds.
+Second, managers of active funds that missed the label at its initial release shifted their holdings to more climate-friendly firms, in the attempt of obtaining the designation in subsequent updates.
+Overall, the findings indicate that financial intermediaries actively compete for flows driven by the increasing demand for climate-conscious investment products.

 Keywords: behavioral finance, climate change, eco-labels, investor preferences, mutual funds, sustainable finance